-Note that in Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}), $c_{ei}^2$ is the square of the effective speed of sound of the $i^{\mathrm{th}}$ matter content.
-For barotropic perfect fluids $c_{ei}^2 = c_{ai}^2 = \dot{\bar{p}}_{_i}/\dot{\bar{\rho}}_{_i}$.
-Similarly, for pure kinetic non-canonical scalar field models with $\mathcal{L}(X)$, it turns out that $c_{ei}^2 = c_{ai}^2$.
-On comparing Eq.~(\ref{Eqn: ca2 total in multi filed/fluid}) with Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}), it follows that, when the dynamics of the universe is driven by a number of minimally coupled pure kinetic non-canonical scalar fields, the effective speed of sound $c_{e}$ of the total system turns out to be identically equal to the adiabatic speed of sound $c_{a}$.
-Consequently, the evolution of scale factor $a(t)$ as determined by Eqs.~(\ref{Eqn: Friedmann eqn mutifiled}) and (\ref{Eqn: Conservation Eqn mutifiled}) and the gauge invariant Bardeen Potential $\Phi$ as determined by Eq.~(\ref{Eqn: multi field Phi dot dot Eqn}), in such a system are identically the same as in the case of a system of equivalent collection of barotropic perfect fluids.
-This generalises the case of equivalence of a single pure kinetic non-canonical scalar field model to a barotropic perfect fluid~\cite{Unnikrishnan:2010ag,Arroja:2010wy} to the case of multi pure kinetic non-canonical scalar fields being equivalent to a collection of barotropic perfect fluids.
+Note that in Eq.~(\ref{Eqn: ce2 total in multi field/fluid}), $c_{ei}^2$ is the square of the effective speed of sound for the $i^{\mathrm{th}}$ matter component.
+For barotropic perfect fluids, $c_{ei}^2 = c_{ai}^2 = \dot{\bar{p}}_{_i}/\dot{\bar{\rho}}_{_i}$.
+Similarly, for pure-kinetic non-canonical scalar field models with Lagrangian $\mathcal{L}(X)$, it is found that $c_{ei}^2 = c_{ai}^2$.
+Comparing Eq.~(\ref{Eqn: ca2 total in multi field/fluid}) with Eq.~(\ref{Eqn: ce2 total in multi field/fluid}) reveals that, when the dynamics of the universe are driven by a collection of minimally coupled pure-kinetic non-canonical scalar fields, the effective speed of sound $c_{e}$ of the total system is identically equal to the adiabatic speed of sound $c_{a}$.
+Consequently, the evolution of the scale factor $a(t)$, as determined by Eqs.~(\ref{Eqn: Friedmann eqn multifield}) and (\ref{Eqn: Conservation Eqn multifield}), and the gauge-invariant Bardeen potential $\Phi$, as determined by Eq.~(\ref{Eqn: multi field Phi dot dot Eqn}), are identical to those in a system comprising an equivalent collection of barotropic perfect fluids.
+This result generalizes the known equivalence between a single pure-kinetic non-canonical scalar field and a barotropic perfect fluid~\cite{Unnikrishnan:2010ag,Arroja:2010wy} to the case where multiple pure-kinetic non-canonical scalar fields are equivalent to a collection of barotropic perfect fluids.